 OK, so where did the names of the three come from?

 In the early Church, Epiphany was therefore second only to Easter vigil as the time to celebrate the sacrament of baptism.
-Blessed water from those baptisms were used to bless the dwellings of the faithful, and it became customary to write over the doorposts of blessed homes “C+B+M” meaning “Christ blesses this house (Christus bendicat mansionem).”
-Since the three kings were also remembered at the same time, and at least one 6th century manuscript gives names to the kings, it became traditional to use CMB as their initials–Caspar, Balthasar, and Melchior.
+Blessed water from those baptisms were used to bless the dwellings of the faithful, and it became customary to write over the doorposts of blessed homes “C+M+B” meaning “Christ blesses this house (Christus mansionem benedicat).”
+Since the three kings were also remembered at the same time, and at least one 6th century manuscript gives names to the kings, it became traditional to use CMB as their initials–Caspar, Melchior, and Balthasar.
 The names stuck.

 But the fact that Matthew gives them no names is telling.
 They may be kings, but in this story they are merely supporting actors.
 They follow the true Star, the King of Kings.
 Only His name is important.
 The Feast of the Epiphany is not about the Magi–it’s all about Jesus.